mohitpai/journey-optimizer.en/help/using/audience/create-compositions.md

 >title="Publish your audience"
 >abstract="Publish your composition to save the resulting audience(s) into Adobe Experience Platform."

 All created compositions can be accessed from the **[!UICONTROL Compositions]** tab.
+You can duplicate or delete an existing composition at any time using the ellipsis button in the list.

-They can have multiple statuses:
+Compositions can have multiple statuses:

 * **[!UICONTROL Draft]**: the composition is in progress and has not been published.
 * **[!UICONTROL Published]**: the composition has been published, resulting audiences have been saved and are available for use.